 Murododaira is the key station to visit the Kurobe Dam and the Tateyama Mountain Range.
 It is also a beautiful place for a walking trail.
 When we visited, we didn’t prepare any equipment for climbing mountains, but we could enjoy a walking trail at Murododaira.

 A well-maintained sidewalk runs through Murododaira, so it was easy to hike without special gear for climbing except rain gear.
 The weather was changeable at 2,450m altitude and we had to walk in rain or foggy weather sometimes.

 While walking the sidewalk to see alpine plants, suddenly a millar-like pond appeared in front of us.
 Mikuriga-ike Pond was created by a volcanic eruption and there were no fish in it.
 The circumference is 630m and the depth is 15m.
 It took one hour to walk around the pond.

 The path and guide maps were well maintained, so we had no worries to walk even in the foggy conditions.
 We saw reflections of the scenery of the Tateyama Mountain Range in the mirror like surface of the Mikuriga-ike Pond.
 It’s one of the most picturesque spots for a stroll at Murododaira.

 Climbing to the Ichinokoshi Hut

 We wanted to go to the top of Mt.
 Oyama, but we were just wearing casual summer clothes and running shoes, so we gave up to climb this time.
-Instead of reaching the top of Mt.
-Oyama, we went to the Ichinokoshi Hut (2,700m) which was located in the middle of the path to Mt.
-Oyama.
+Instead of reaching the top of Mount Oyama, we went to the Ichinokoshi Hut (2,700m) which was located in the middle of the path to Mount Oyama.

 Murodoyama Observation Deck